12 pennies = 1 shilling - 20 shillings = 1 pound.

 Oakley - "Well I do a little matter in that way when I have a chance."

 Ordered to pay the debt at 4 shillings per month.

-Company's range.
-[Park Pit.
-By the time of the First War they used the Lee Enfield with magazine of ten rounds.]
+[The range was at Park Pit.
+By the time of the First War the Territorials used the Lee Enfield Rifle with a spring loaded magazine of ten rounds.]

 John Smith, a miner of North Skelton was charged with assaulting PC Calvert with intent to commit grievous bodily harm.

 The Officer said that he was going down Richard St, North Skelton when he came upon defendant drunk and causing a disturbance.